NeueDarshan/simple_ConTeXt/README.md

 The usual way to edit Sublime Text settings is of course to [manually edit](#via-json) the JSON file they live in.
 For convenience's sake simple_ConTeXt provides another option.
 In the command palette (<kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>) there is command `simple_ConTeXt: View/change the settings`.
 Selecting this brings up a menu for perusing the currently active settings and changing them.
 Most settings can bechanged quickly and easily in this fashion.
 For more control, defer to manually editing the JSON.

 There is one special provision made for this approach, called `setting_groups`.
 They can only be edited manually, in the JSON.
-Here is an example setup from the default settings:
+Here is an example setup:

 ```JSON
 {